Haralambie Dumitraș: Professional career

 He played for Section Paloise and RC Strasbourg in France.

 Dumitraș was a leading name for Romania during the "Golden Era" of the 1980s.
 He had 47 caps, from 1984 to 1993, scoring 7 tries, 30 points in aggregate.
 He was the captain in 13 games.
-He was called for the 1987 Rugby World Cup, playing in two games, without scoring, and for the 1991 Rugby World Cup, playing in all the three games and scoring a try in the 17-15 win over Fiji at 12 October 1991.
+He was called for the 1987 Rugby World Cup, playing in two games, without scoring, and for the 1991 Rugby World Cup, playing in all the three games and scoring a try in the 17–15 win over Fiji at 12 October 1991.

+On 4 April 1994, Dumitraș was selected to play for the Barbarians in their match against Swansea at St Helen's.

 After finishing his player career, he became a coach.
 He settled in France, where he was one of the two head coaches of CA Périgueux.
-He afterwards went to coach Entente Astarac Bigorre XV, RC Strasbourg and US Argelésienne, since 2009/10.
+He afterwards went to coach Entente Astarac Bigorre XV, RC Strasbourg and US Argelésienne.

-He was for a short period of time the head coach of Romania national team in 2012, and now is the head of Romanian Rugby Federation.
+He was briefly the head coach of the Romania national team in 2011 and later served as president of the Romanian Rugby Federation.

 Personal life

-His son, Iulian Dumitraș, is also a professional rugby union player following his father's footsteps, and was a member of Romania's national team, playing at the 2007 and 2011 Rugby World Cups.
+In 1979, while serving his military service at Steaua, Dumitraș was encouraged to try rugby by Colonel Petre Cosmănescu, the club's renowned head coach and a senior army officer.
+His son, Iulian, is also a professional rugby player who represented Romania at the 2007 and 2011 Rugby World Cups.